jackctra/plex_for_music/README.md

 - Export playlists for use in other software like Mediamonkey, foobar: https://forums.plex.tv/t/webtools-ng/598539
 - Playlist Import: Importing .m3u playlists into plex: https://github.com/gregchak/plex-playlist-import
 - not vet coded: script to query discogs and populate plex fields, see also above

+ 4. Plex Meta Manager configs
+ - overlays; I like that the album covers in plex and plexamp show which codec (mp3 or flac) was used to encode the album tracks.
+Looks good too.
+That is achieved with the overlays-function in Plex Meta  Manager.
+Configs for use in PMM will come in here.